Gum Disease Treatments and Periodontal Care

 Like all oral concerns, periodontal disease is easier to address the earlier it is discovered.
 If you visit our practice at least twice a year as recommended by the American Dental Association, Dr. Spencer will be able to diagnose and provide effective gum disease treatments before you face more severe problems.

 Caring for Your Gums

 With proper oral hygiene habits, you can avoid periodontal disease altogether.
 Brushing and flossing twice a day or after meals will prevent plaque from accumulating and causing damage.
 People are more likely to develop periodontitis in their 30s and 40s but even teenagers can develop gingivitis so men and women of all ages should pay particular attention to their oral care routine.
 Some medications and habits, such as smoking, can increase the risk for periodontal disease.
 Hormonal changes, particularly in girls and women, can make the gums more sensitive, making it easier for inflammation to develop.

 Learn More about Gum Disease Treatments and Periodontal Care

-Regular brushing and flossing paired with routine visits to our La Jolla or Rancho Santa Fe office can help to ensure that you never develop periodontitis.
+Regular brushing and flossing paired with routine visits to our La Jolla dental office can help to ensure that you never develop periodontitis.
 Don’t delay – schedule your routine oral exam today by contacting our preventative dentistry practice today.